 To find out more about determinations, go to MBIE website.
 Check the previous determinations on the website – some of them might be about situations like yours.
 A determination can be appealed to the District Court.

 If you liked the service we provided, we would love to receive your feedback.
 Compliments are welcomed as they serve to acknowledge good performance.
-You can forward these to the Building Manager, Far North District Council, Private Bag 752, Kaikohe.
+Feel free to complete the customer service survey you receive to provide feedback.
+You can forward compliments to the Building Manager, Far North District Council, Private Bag 752, Kaikohe or by emailing firstname.lastname@example.org.

 If you wish to make an inquiry about a building control matter we are happy to assist although we cannot provide design advice, our team can explain the consent process and answer questions of a general nature.
 We also provide access to a building control officer at our Kerikeri office during normal working hours.
 We will respond to telephone inquiries immediately if an officer is available to take your call or within one working day.